CBD for Labrador Retrievers: Joint Health & Beyond

 Which ABSC Product Is Right for Your Lab?

-- Average Labs (55-80 lbs): ABSC 1200mg CBD Oil ($119.99) is the most popular choice for Labs, delivering concentrated CBD without requiring large volumes of oil per dose.
+- Average Labs (55-80 lbs): ABSC 1200mg CBD Oil ($119.99) is the most popular choice for Labs, delivering concentrated CBD without requiring large volumes of oil per serving.

 Age-Specific Considerations for Labs